Are you afraid of public speaking?

-Or – you can attend private one to one low intensity CBT sessions with me – click HERE for details of the Camden Street Dublin (Ireland) practice, or email firstname.lastname@example.org and/or call 086 8113031 for more information.
+Or – you can attend private one to one low intensity CBT sessions with me – click HERE for my Irish website with details of the 30 Wicklow Street Dublin practice, or email firstname.lastname@example.org and/or call 086 8113031 for more information.

 Or – you can contact your GP for advice and referrals to recommended therapists.